Doron126/Ansible-Project/README.md

 ## **Overview**
 This project contains Ansible playbooks to automate the setup and configuration of a web server and a database server.
 It’s designed for a test environment and includes roles for installing, configuring, and managing essential services.
+It's also include cron jobs to run once a week for ongoing maintance.

 ## **Thecnologies Used**
 * Ansible